milosz08/milosz08/src/main/resources/markdown/en/content/about.md

 Source code you find [here](https://github.com/visphere).

-Currently, I am focusing on research involving the use of wavelet transforms for edge detection in practical applications of MRI brain image analysis, specifically T1 and T2-weighted images.
-I intend to include the results of this research in my master's thesis.
+I am currently focusing on research involving the use of wavelet transform for edge detection in practical applications of MRI image analysis, considering various levels of noise and artifacts.
+I intend to incorporate the results of this research into my master's thesis.

 ## Education